JimOfLeisure/html5up-phantom-plus/readme.md

 - Debounce menu move clicks: The original jQuery uses `$menu._locked` and `$menu.lock()` on menu show/hide/toggle calls.
 This seems to be a 350ms debounce for menu action calls.
 - Alter link-in-menu behavior: The original code prevents links from being clicked, waits 350ms and then changes the location with jQuery.
 - Port util.js: The original code includes util.js, a jQuery function collection which as far as I can tell is not ever used in this theme.
+- Use breakpoints: A call is made to theme creator [@ajlkn's responsive-tools](https://github.com/ajlkn/responsive-tools) to define breakpoints, but no actions or queries are being called on it, so it does nothing in this theme.

 ## Folder structure